 The law faculty does not assure any student that it will offer a combination of courses or a sequence of courses that will enable a student to qualify for the law degree other than the normal program of study in three consecutive academic years of two semesters each.

 The School of Law reserves the right to modify the requirements for admission or graduation; to change the arrangement or content of courses, the instructional materials used, tuition and other fees; to alter any regulation affecting the student body; to refuse admission or readmission to any student at any time; or to dismiss any student at any time, should it be in the interest of the law school.

 Contact Information and Messages.
-Each student should check his or her university e-mail account and message box daily.
+Each student should check his or her university e mail account and message box daily.
 The law school also uses TechLawAnnounce as a means to notify students of policies and procedures.
-Students are required to keep the law school current as to their permanent address, local address, and telephone numbers.
+Students must report their permanent address, local address, and telephone numbers to the law school and notify the law school of any changes.
 The law school and university use these means to communicate official notices, and each student will be responsible for complying with any notices and requirements sent by any of these means.

 1Found in the Student Handbook at www.depts.ttu.edu/dos/handbook.